Nate Lowe Player Props: Rangers vs. Tigers

 Nate Lowe At The Plate

-- Lowe leads Texas with an OBP of .366 this season while batting .273 with 43 walks and 50 runs scored.

-- Among the qualified hitters, he ranks 49th in batting average, while his on-base percentage ranks 22nd and he is 84th in slugging.
+- Among qualifying hitters in MLB action, he ranks 43rd in batting average, 21st in on-base percentage, and 76th in slugging.

-- In 76.3% of his 76 games this season, Lowe has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Lowe has picked up a hit in 76.6% of his 77 games this season, with multiple hits in 26.0% of those games.

-- He has hit a long ball in eight games this year (10.5%), homering in 2.3% of his chances at the plate.
+- Looking at the 77 games he has played this year, he's went deep in eight of them (10.4%), and in 2.3% of his trips to the plate.

-- In 31 games this season (40.8%), Lowe has picked up an RBI, and in eight of those games (10.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Lowe has driven home a run in 31 games this year (40.3%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.